donomii/fbox/README.markdown

 ## Accessing Vort

-Vort provides access to your filesystem through an FTP server.
+Vort provides access to your vort file through an FTP server.
 Vort will print the url of the server, after it starts up.

 You can access this url through normal FTP clients, including: